2014 Hamilton, Ontario, municipal election: Ward Six (East Mountain)

-In late 2013, incumbent trustee Laura Peddle announced she would not be seeking re-election.
+In late 2013, incumbent trustee Laura Peddle announced she would not seek re-election.
 Allan Miles, a youth worker living in Stoney Creek, was the first candidate to register on January 21.
 Speaking with the Mountain News in February, Miles said he was running to "be transparent with the parents and voters."

-In April, Eamon O'Donnell, a licensed air conditioning technician and Highview Elementary School parent registered to run in the ward.
-Speaking with the Mountain News after his nomination, O'Donnell questioned the figures board staff had presented when discussing the needed repairs at Sherwood Secondary School and said that, as a trustee, he "would ask a lot more questions with regard to how the money's being spent."
+In April, Eamon O'Donnell, a licensed air conditioning technician and Highview Elementary School parent, registered to run in the ward.
+Speaking with the Mountain News after his nomination, O'Donnell questioned the figures board staff had presented when discussing the needed repairs at Sherwood Secondary School, and said that, as a trustee, he "would ask a lot more questions with regard to how the money's being spent."